luchete80/WeldFormFEM/DEVLOG.md

          - Begining to add new parallel format 20250219 - Fixed several paralllel things.
 GPU RESULTS ARE GIVING OK.
          - Fixed & simplified prediction and correction displacements, vels, and accels for cuda.
+20250220 - Fixed several element displacements.
+Working ok BUT NOT FOR ALL THE PROBLEM.
+         - Added openmp cores to json